DavidMcLaughlin208/PixelSorting/docs/index.md

 As of now the sorting will start from the first frame and continue until the last frame is sorted or the sorting is ended early.
 If you want to only sort a section of your video, right now I would recommend using video editing software to make a new file of just the section you want sorted and import that into Pixel Sortium.

+If you encounter any issues with mask data being offset from where it appears on the screen then restart the application and it should be resolved.
+It is a known issue I am looking into.